nuta/operating-system-in-1000-lines/website/en/16-file-system.md

 }
 ```

-In this function, the contents of the `files` variable are first written to the `disk` variable in tar file format, and then the contents of the `disk` variable are written to the disk.
+In this function, a tar file is built in the `disk` variable, then written to the disk using the `read_write_disk` function.
+Isn't it simple?

-## File read/write API
+## Design file read/write system calls

 Now that we have implemented file system read and write operations, let's make it possible for applications to read and write files.
-In this book, we'll provide two system calls: `readfile` for reading files and `writefile` for writing files.
+We'll provide two system calls: `readfile` for reading files and `writefile` for writing files.
 Both take as arguments the filename, a memory buffer for reading or writing, and the size of the buffer.

 ```c:common.h
 #define SYS_READFILE  4